Gates of the Arctic National Park and Preserve

 Gates of the Arctic was initially designated as a national monument on December 1, 1978, before being redesignated as a national park and preserve upon passage of the Alaska National Interest Lands Conservation Act in 1980.
-A large part of the park has additional protection as the Gates of the Arctic Wilderness which covers 7,167,192 acre.
+About 85% of the combined park and preserve has additional protection as the Gates of the Arctic Wilderness, which covers 7,167,192 acre.
 The wilderness area adjoins the Noatak Wilderness.
 Together, they form the largest contiguous wilderness in the United States.

 Park purpose

 According to the National Park website: